-Cytotoxicity assays are widely used to screen for cytotoxicity in compound libraries, which can be accomplished by detecting different markers for membrane integrity, apoptosis, and cell viability.
+Cytotoxicity assays are widely used to screen for cytotoxicity in compound libraries, which can be accomplished by detecting different markers for membrane integrity, apoptosis

 CHO-K1 cell number response was measured with Cell Meter™ Colorimetric Cell Cytotoxicity Assay Kit.
 CHO-K1 cells at 0 to 10,000 cells/well/100 µL were seeded overnight in a Costar black wall/clear bottom 96- well plate.
 The cells were incubated with 20 µL/well of Assay Solution (Component A) for 3 hours at 37 °C. The absorbance intensity was measured at 570 nm and 605 nm with SpectraMax plus (Molecular Devices).
 The ratio of OD570/OD605 is proportional to the number of cells as indicated.